 All of which was in a way true, though the gauzy view of Camelot obviously masks an endlessly more complicated picture.
 But if she was the fallen king's queen, that made John and Caroline heirs apparent as prince and princess of the realm.

 What was clear for Jackie, though, was that she wanted to salvage life for her children, to protect them from the rabid attention paid to her and give them a chance to be legitimately happy.
 John and Caroline turning out alright would be her "vengeance on the world," she said.

 At first she planned to not shake up the kids' routine.
 "I'm going to live in the places I lived with Jack," she said.
 "In Georgetown and with the Kennedys at the Cape.
 They're my family.
 I'm going to bring up my children.
 I want John to grow up to be a good boy."

-So they first moved into a friend's Georgetown residence and she pretty quickly bought them their own townhouse on N Street, but Jackie quickly realized that the press would never leave them alone if they stayed in Washington.
-Photographers were always outside and just hordes of people in general were always passing by to gawk or linger in hopes of sneaking a peek at the still-devastated widow.
+So they first moved into a friend's Georgetown residence and she soon bought them their own townhouse on N Street, but Jackie quickly realized that the press would never leave them alone if they stayed in Washington.
+Photographers were always outside and hordes of people in general were always passing by to gawk or linger in hopes of sneaking a peek at the still-devastated widow.